Help Center

 What is TVPI?

 TVPI (Total Value to Paid-In) is the overall multiple on your entire portfolio — direct investments and funds combined.
+Equity grants that have Include in portfolio MOIC enabled also contribute to the numerator.

 TVPI = (Total Market Value + Distributions) ÷ Total Invested Capital